Sub-Saharan African music traditions: Sahel and Sudan

+In contrast to traditional Arabic music, most Sudanese music styles are pentatonic, and the simultaneous beats of percussion or singing in polyrhythms are further prominent characteristics of Sudanese music.

 Sudan takes its name from that of the sub-Saharan savanna which makes, with the Nile, a great cross-roads of the region.
 South of the Sahara the Sahel forms a bio-geographic zone of transition between the desert and the Sudanian savannas, stretching between the Atlantic Ocean and the Red Sea.
 The Nilotic peoples prominent in southern Sudan, Uganda, Kenya, and northern Tanzania, include the Luo, Dinka, Nuer and Maasai.
 Many of these have been included in the Eastern region.